StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Lifecycle-Events.md

 Note: Ensure your endpoint can handle potential duplicate messages due to retries.
 You can use `x-amz-sns-message-id` header field to uniquely identify each message.

-## Setting Up Your HTTPS Endpoint

-To receive SNS notifications, you need to set up an HTTPS endpoint:

-1. Implement an HTTPS server that can handle POST requests.
-2. Ensure your server has a valid SSL certificate from a trusted Certificate Authority (CA).
-3. Configure your server to consume:
-   1. Subscription confirmation message automatically
-      - or do it manually by opening the initial message `SubscribeURL` in your browser of choice
-   2. Notification messages containing our CM Event payload that you subscribed to when created the subscription

-### Handling SNS Messages

-Your HTTPS endpoint should be able to handle three types of SNS envelope messages:

-1. SubscriptionConfirmation
-2. Notification
-3. UnsubscribeConfirmation

 ## Security Considerations